-- Mix the spices and salt very well with the rest of the veggies.
+- Mix the spices and salt evenly with the rest of the veggies.

-- Mix again and then switch off the flame.
+- Mix again and then turn off the heat.
 Check the taste and add more red chili powder or garam masala powder if required.

-- Lastly add 2 tablespoons chopped coriander leaves.
+- Lastly add the chopped coriander leaves.
 Mix well and keep the veg stuffing aside till it cools down at room temperature.

 - Before you begin, making the veg puffs, preheat your oven to 200 degrees celsius/400 degrees Fahrenheit for at least 15 minutes.

 - Follow the instructions on the puff pastry packet to defrost or thaw it.